turingschool/mod-0-curriculum/session3/index.md

 - We've left feedback on everyone's session 1 hw, be sure to check your gists!
   - Suggestions there are for your benefit and can change your grade :)
-  - feedback will be back to y'all by the end of the weekend
 - Make sure that you're checking slack at least once a day
 - Be sure to stay at your home directory or below
+- Mod 1 pre-work is due a week from tomorrow.
+You should ideally be on at least day 4 by now

 ### Today's Goals